eduvpn/eduvpn-common/docs/src/gettingstarted/debugging/fsm.md

 - `Deregistered`: The client has not registered with the library yet, the state variables are not initialized
 - `No_Server`: The client is registered, but has not chosen a server yet
-- `Chosen_ServeR`: The client has chosen a server to connect to
+- `Chosen_Server`: The client has chosen a server to connect to
 - `OAuth_Started`: The OAuth process has been started.
 This means that the client needs to redirect to the browser so that the user can login and approve the application
 - `Authorized`: The OAuth process has finished.
 The client now has tokens and is thus authorized
 - `Request_Config`: The client is in the process of requesting an OpenVPN/Wireguard configuration from the server